cern-eam/eam-wshub-proxyclient/README.md

  - **from other languages: [EAM WSHub](https://github.com/cern-eam/eam-wshub)**

 ## Installation
-The generated JAX-WS client is published as an artifact in Maven Central:
+The generated JAX-WS aisws is published as an artifact in Maven Central:
 ```
 <dependency>
     <groupId>ch.cern.eam</groupId>